rvennam/istio101/workshop/exercise-2/README.md

     Before you continue, make sure all the pods are deployed and either in the **`Running`** or **`Completed`** state.
 If they're in `pending` state, wait a few minutes to let the installation and deployment finish.

+2. Check the version of your Istio:
+    ```shell
+    istioctl version
+    ```
+    Sample output:
+    ```shell
+    client version: 1.4.4
+    control plane version: 1.4.4
+    data plane version: none
+    ```

 Congratulations!
 You successfully installed Istio into your cluster.